-To create a new profile, contact Campus Travel (refer to section 7.2) or use SERKO.
+Staff profiles are created automatically in the system without the need to be manually created by users.
 Once a staff member’s profile is created, the details are automatically generated and included on all booked travel for that staff member.

-A staff member’s travel profile includes their current contact information and the details of any delegated person who can book travel on their behalf.
-It also includes details such as the traveller’s cost code, supervisor’s name; membership details (e.g. Qantas Frequent Flyer); specific requests or medical conditions.
+Before booking travel, the travel profile should be checked to ensure the name is correct as per the traveller's passport, that it includes their current contact information and the details of any delegated person who can book travel on their behalf.
+It should also include details such as the traveller’s cost code, mobile phone number, membership details (e.g. Qantas Frequent Flyer), specific requests or medical conditions.

 7.6 Domestic Travel Booking Procedure

 - Booking created by the traveller or travel booker

 - If approval is required for the booking an email is sent to the authoriser to approve or reject the booking (see attached example)

 - The authoriser must attend to this email the day it is received to ensure the booking can be completed at the prices chosen

 - Reminder emails will be sent to the authoriser if action has not been taken

 - The authoriser then approves or rejects the booking

 - The traveller and travel booker are notified of the authorisers decision.
 If approval is given they receive a copy of the confirmed itinerary